 About Our Products

 We start with high quality pork or beef, and then use only enough spices to add flavor.
 Then we use a process that has been handed down from generation to generation.
 We use natural casings.
-The secret to Otto’s sausages are in the handcrafted artisan techniques, recipes, and of course the one of a kind smokehouse.
+The secret to Otto’s sausages are in the handcrafted artisan techniques, recipes, and, of course, the one of a kind smokehouse.
 The smokehouse was built in 1936 and has been smoking sausages ever since.
-It has well seasoned walls that give the smoked sausages and meats that one of a kind distinction that can only be Otto’s.
+It has well seasoned walls that give the smoked sausages and meats that unique distinction that can only be Otto’s.
 Our fresh sausage is just that FRESH.
 It is made almost every other day and is completely natural.